top of page

 Monitor

 You are requested to nominate a Monitor (who may be your tutor, teacher, careers adviser or an adult who knows you well) to vouch for your project, as described in the “Guidelines for Monitors”.
-Please note ... an employee of an organisation / trust which you are travelling / working with is not eligible to be your monitor.
+Please note the following - an employee of an organisation / trust which you are travelling / working with is not eligible to be your monitor.
+Nor can a parent / guardian or someone that lives with you in your home.

 Guidelines for Monitors